 Protesters stage sit-in at New York Times headquarters to call for cease-fire in Gaza

+Photos showed the word “Lies” painted across the doors of the Times headquarters.
+It wasn’t immediately clear if anyone was arrested during the sit-in.

+The action came hours after students across New York City walked out of classrooms in support of Palestinians.
+Some remained in the streets for a protest that snarled traffic in Manhattan during rush hour and grew unruly at times.

-The sit-in followed a series of actions at high-profile locations in New York intended to bring attention to the growing death toll in Gaza.
+The demonstration at The Times was the latest in a series of actions at high-profile locations in New York intended to bring attention to the growing death toll in Gaza.

 On Tuesday, activists with the group Jewish Voice for Peace briefly took over the Statue of Liberty.
 The week prior, hundreds of people packed into Grand Central Terminal, shutting down the commuting hub during rush hour while hoisting banners that read “Ceasefire Now.”